DeDop/dedop-core/docs/user_manual/um_shell.rst

 Overview
 ========

-The DeDop Shell comprises a single command-line executable, which is called ``dedop`` and is available after installing the DeDop Shell on your computer.
-See section :doc:`um_setup` for more information on how to initialize DeDop Shell.
+DeDop Shell comprises a single command-line executable, which is called ``dedop`` and is available after installing the DeDop Shell on your computer.
+With this tool, users can have a complete interaction with the input data, processor, configuration, and finally the output products.
+If you have not done so, see section :doc:`um_setup` to install and initialize DeDop Shell.

+In this section, you will find a complete manual on how to use DeDop Shell.
+This can be sub-divided into the following
+parts:

+- :ref:`Workspace Management <workspace_manag>`
+- :ref:`Source File Management <source_file_manag>`
+- :ref:`Processor Configuration Management <config_manag>`
+- :ref:`Running the Processor <run_proc>`
+- :ref:`Analyse the Results <analyse_results>`

 .. _workspace_manag: